-Who can transfer into Swarthmore?
+Who can submit a transfer application to Swarthmore?

-Students who have completed the equivalent of two or more semesters of university-level work must apply for transfer admissions.
-Admissions status for students who have completed less than the equivalent of two semesters of university-level work will be decided on a case-by-case basis.
+Students who have completed the equivalent of two or more semesters of college or university-level coursework by the end of the current academic year must apply for transfer admission.
+The admissions status for students who have completed some credits, but less than the equivalent of two semesters of college or university-level coursework will be decided on a case-by-case basis.

-Application requirements, including the Common Application and Swarthmore Transfer Supplement, can be found in the 'Apply to Swarthmore' section of this website.
+A complete list of transfer application requirements, including the Common Application, writing prompts, and academic recommendations, can be found in the Apply to Swarthmore section of this website.

 Transfer applications are due April 1.
 Transfer applicants are notified of decisions on or before May 30.

-Do you offer interviews for Transfer Applicants?
+Do you offer interviews for transfer applicants?

-Is Financial Aid available for transfer students?
+Is financial aid available for transfer students?

 How are transfer credits awarded?